 Microsoft Windows®, Macintosh OS X®, or Linux®, and it doesn’t make much difference which one you have.
 The code base is about 98% identical.
 We recommend using a computer with a modern multi-core processor (e.g. Intel® Core™ 2) and at least 2 GB of memory.
 The software will run correctly on older and smaller machines, but processing will take longer and you may be limited to something less than the full resolution of your camera.

 For Windows and Linux, separate installers are available for 32-bit and 64-bit versions.
 For Macintosh, the same application bundle runs in all environments.

 If you need Zerene Stacker in another environment, please contact us.

 Zerene Stacker is designed for deep stacks.
 There is no intrinsic limit on stack depth.
-Some of our users routinely go over 100 images per stack; the biggest ones we know about are over 1000.
+Many of our users routinely go over 100 images per stack; the biggest ones we know about are over 1000.